eitansuez/omni-guide/docs/setup.md

   -f https://raw.githubusercontent.com/istio/istio/refs/heads/master/samples/bookinfo/platform/kube/bookinfo.yaml
 ```

-We are no longer required to define "subsets", specific versions of a microservice, with a `DestinationRule`, we can simply use a Kubernetes `Service` definition with the right combination of selectors.
+In ambient mode, we are no longer required to define "subsets" - specific versions of a microservice - with a `DestinationRule`.
+We can simply use a Kubernetes `Service` definition with the right combination of selectors.

-Apply the following resource, which defines these "sub" services:
+Apply the following resource, which defines these "sub" services for `bookinfo`:

 ```shell
 kubectl apply -n bookinfo \
   -f https://raw.githubusercontent.com/istio/istio/refs/heads/master/samples/bookinfo/platform/kube/bookinfo-versions.yaml
 ```

-Finally, add all of the `bookinfo` workloads to the mesh:
+Finally, add all of the `bookinfo` workloads to the mesh, by [labeling their namespace](https://istio.io/latest/docs/ambient/getting-started/secure-and-visualize/):

 ```shell
 kubectl label namespace bookinfo istio.io/dataplane-mode=ambient